justaszie/Bikeshare-Analysis/README.md

 <img width="1202" alt="res_summary_by_rider" src="https://github.com/justaszie/Bikeshare-Analysis/assets/1820805/1d670b3d-b10a-420e-9a20-f1e85481a5b8">

 **:bulb: Key Insights**
 - The mean is significantly higher than the median with high standard deviation, especially for the casual riders' activity.
-The distribution is heavily skewed due a long tail with extremely long rides, as seen in [Data Cleanup](https://github.com/justaszie/Bikeshare-Analysis/edit/main/README.md#422-findings-and-changes-made) step.
-We will use median to describe typical ride, instead of mean.
+This means that the distribution is heavily skewed due a long tail with extremely long rides, as seen in [Data Cleanup](https://github.com/justaszie/Bikeshare-Analysis/edit/main/README.md#422-findings-and-changes-made) step.
+We will use median to describe the typical ride, instead of mean.
 - There are more rides taken by members but without rider identifier attribute we don't know if it's due to higher number of riders or average rides per rider.
 - Thre is a 60/40 division of data by rider type, which means the data is representative of both populations (casual riders and members).
+- The casual riders are taking significantly longer rides than members (median for casual riders is 47% higher)

 ### 4.3.
 Rides by Month
 Looking at numbers of monthly rides allows us to see the impact of seasonality on the rides activity.